 English Language Proficiency

 In addition to academic requirements, international students or domestic students born outside of selected countries* are required to demonstrate an acceptable level of competency in written, reading, speaking and understanding English.
 English Language Proficiency(ELP) is required regardless of citizenship status.
-There are varying levels of ELP applied to CQUniversity courses.
-To check the requirements for the course you are interested in, visit the course web page and select the entry requirements tab.
+There are varying levels of ELP applied to CQUniversity courses, to determine the requirements for the course you are interested in visit our ELP list here.

 *Selected countries include Australia, Canada, New Zealand, United Kingdom, Ireland, South Africa(excluding all Bachelor of Education and Master of Teaching courses) or the United States of America.